 - Gather information about your damages, including lost time from work and medical expenses

-This process can take a significant amount of time, so it is a good idea to talk to an attorney as soon as you can after an accident occurs.
+This process can take a significant amount of time, so it is a good idea to talk to your Ellenwood personal injury attorney as soon as you can after an accident occurs.

 Talk to an Ellenwood Personal Injury Lawyer for Free

 If you were the victim of an accident, whether it’s a car accident, a slip and fall, or something else, you may have legal options, and you can explore those for free.
 Let the team at John Foy & Associates help you determine what your next steps should be after an injury.